Ducati 748: Variations

 The top of the range model was now the 748R, Ducati's racing homologation model produced only in very limited numbers.
 This engine was again a derivative of the SPS model but with more tuning.
 The main difference is that the R model has an overhead shower-injector arrangement compared to the 748E and S model's traditional throttle bodies, titanium connecting rods, titanium valves and more extreme valve timing.

 As such, the 748R has a larger, two-part airbox and thus the frame was also different in order to accommodate this.
 The suspension choice was Ohlins for both the rear shock and front forks, although the very first models in 2000 used Showa titanium nitride (TiN) front forks and a Showa shock absorber.
 The engine included a very basic slipper clutch to ensure that this would then be homologated for use in racing, as well as an oil cooler.

-Ducati also produced a very limited run (less than 20) of 748RS machines, which were intended as full racing machines and as such came with no road-going equipment (lights, odometer, mirrors).
+Ducati also produced a very limited run (fewer than 20) of 748RS machines, which were intended as full racing machines and as such came with no road-going equipment (lights, odometer, mirrors).
 The engine internals and components were vastly different from any road-based Ducati, using a variety of light-weight, high-strength materials making them extremely expensive to purchase, run and maintain.
 The RS came with a 54 mm exhaust system and a slightly smaller size and gauge of Chromoly tubing was used on the frame to reduce weight even further.

-In 2002, Ducati also produced the limited edition 748S Senna, which used the same components as the 748S but had flat grey body work, grey frame, and red Marchesini 5 spoke wheels.
-It only came in a Monoposto variation.
+In 2002, Ducati also produced the limited edition 748S Titanium Grey (commonly, but not officially, known as Senna), which used the same components as the 748S but had flat grey body work, grey frame, and red Marchesini 5 spoke wheels.
+It came in both Monoposto and Biposto versions.